wpswings/track-orders-for-woocommerce/README.txt

 **8. Carriers Supported 1000+:** WooCommerce Shipment Tracking plugin now supports over 1000+ carriers, like DHL, UPS, FedEx, and many more

-**9. Custom Email Template Builder :** Create custom email templates with a simple drag-and-drop builder.
+**9. Custom Email Template Builder:** Create custom email templates with a simple drag-and-drop builder.
 Select and organize elements like headers, footers, and custom HTML to match your style.